GCT: Genetic compatibility test

 - When there is some kind of family relationship between the couple (consanguinity).

 - When the couple is about to commence assisted reproduction treatment using donor gametes (oocytes or semen).
 The Instituto Bernabeu guarantees the GCT genetic study of all donor candidates, whether of oocytes or semen, without exception, thus guaranteeing the quality of the gametes and providing the future parents with peace of mind regarding the health of their future child.

 This analysis can be performed for any couple before they try to have a child and it is of particular interest for those who may have greater consanguinity (family links) because they would be at greater risk of sharing mutations of the same gene.

 If genetic incompatibilities are found in the couple, measures and treatments are available to prevent the disease from being transmitted to their children.

 - The first of these is to use In Vitro Fertilisation (IVF) treatment and, once the embryos have been obtained in the laboratory, to perform a Pre-implantation Genetic Diagnosis (PGD) with the aim of transferring to the mother only those embryos that are free from the disease and which will result in a healthy pregnancy.

 - Another possibility is the donation of gametes, where we select a gamete that does not carry the same disease as the patient, which would prevent the possibility of the child being affected.

-- We are the reproductive medicine centre that performs the most extensive genetic study: we analyse the presence of 555 genetic mutations, that cause more than 600 diseases.
+- We are the centre for reproductive medicine that performs the most extensive genetic study: we analyse the presence of 555 genetic mutations, responsible for more than 600 diseases.

 - We have the most advanced technology and our own laboratory, enabling the results to be delivered to the patient more quickly (between 2 and 3 weeks) and guaranteeing traceability of the sample.